webdesign2be/docker-flow-neos-abstract/README.md

 ---

 **Sponsored by** [Typostrap.io - the new prototyping tool](http://typostrap.io/) for building highly-interactive prototypes of your website or web app.
-Built on top of TYPO3 Neos CMS and Zurb Foundation framework.
+Built on top of Neos and Zurb Foundation framework.